 Mode of instruction

 This course is seminar based.
 Introductory lectures and group discussion are complemented with class presentations by students.
 One or more guest lecturers will be invited to speak on topics of particular interest.

-Every student is required to write and present a briefing note; to write a policy brief (individual assignments, addressing the same subject); and to contribute to a mock conference (individual and group assignment).
+Every student is required to present a briefing note and to write a policy brief (individual assignments, addressing the same subject) and to contribute to a mock conference (individual and group assignment).